yochaigal/cairn/hacks/glog-magic.md

 - You carry a **Grimoire** worth 300gp.
 It is [bulky](cairn-srd/#inventory), and contains a single [random spell](https://drive.google.com/file/d/1OTVy-5Vm44xhRmFO4tKFCJto-_cw0xYtD8lNj8AsSJY/view?pli=1).
 - You have a number of **Magic Dice** equal to available [inventory slots](cairn-srd/#inventory).
 - Treat all Spellbooks as [Scrolls](/hacks/glog-magic/#scrolls).
+- If you get doubles of any kind, combine them and look at the table below for the resulting Mishap.

 **Note:**
 These rules are _not_ intended as "drop-in" toolbox for casting GLOG spells.
-There are no magic mishaps in Cairn, and most spells are simply tools.
+Most spells in Cairn are simply tools.

 ### Casting Spells:
 1. Pick a spell from your **Grimoire**.
 They may denote the spell's duration with **D** and range with **R**.